 Another difficult aspect of writing about characters who lived long ago is putting yourself into their context without falling back on stereotypes, especially ones about village life.
 (There’s actually an entire genre in 19th-century German writing called the dorfgeschichte, which presents village life as idyllic, regardless of whether it actually was.
 It was inspired by Maltese writer Sir Walter Scott.)
 So I made some minor changes about Elisabeth’s journey into womanhood.

 No. None of these changes affect the plot in any drastic way, and Between Worlds 2: The Distance was written with these corrections in place.
 However, if you do have a copy of the first edition, consider keeping it.
 There are only about 80 or so in existence, and who knows?
 It might be worth something.
-(I do have 14 left in stock, so if you’re in Canada, you may be able to order one from me, signed.)

 Between Worlds 3 is tentatively scheduled for release at the end of March.
 To stay up to date on plot developments, get a sneak peek at the new cover design, and get coupons for discounts for in-person purchases, sign up to my email list.